mashalifshin/bcrypt_notes/README.md

 - Include bcrypt gem in ur Gemfile
 - bundle
+- require the gem in the environment
-- set up user table in db to have password_hash field
+- set up user table in db to have password_hash field (not password!)
-- Override getters and setters in the user model
+- Create password attr_reader and attr_accessor in the user model

-For our controllers and views, we need to
+### For our controllers and views, we need to

-1. Show a form to register a user
+1. show a form to register a user

-- get /users/new
+`get /users/new`
+(Regular CRUD route)

-2. Handle a user registration form submission
+2. handle a user registration form submission

-- post /users
-- create the hashed password here (thru the use of the User model)
+`post /users`
+(Regular CRUD route)

-3. Show a login form
+3. show a login form

-- get /sessions/new OR get /login
+`get /sessions/new` (CRUD style routing with session as the resource) `get /login`  (declarative style for a non-RESTful operation)

-4. Handle a login form submission
+4. handle a login form submission

-- post /sessions OR post /login
-- session[:user_id] = @user.id
+`post /sessions`
+`post /login`

+When the user logs in, set a value in the session, like so:
+`session[:user_id] = @user.id`

-5. Handle a logout button
+5. handle a logout button submission

-- delete /sessions/id=84534 OR delete /sessions OR post/delete /logout (this is where the RESTfulness kinda breaks down with the login pattern :-)
-- session[:user_id] = nil
+`delete /sessions` (CRUD style routing -- but it's weird because there is no resource id) `delete /logout`

+When the user logs out, clear that value in the session, like so:
+`session[:user_id] = nil`

+Or clear everything in the session
+`session.clear`

-Aaaand LASTLY
+### Aaaand LASTLY

-6. Access the user from any route
+Access the user from any route
 ```
 if session[:user_id]
   @user = User.find(:user_id => session[:user_id])